 I am also working on a book manuscript, jointly with Noam Lupu, titled Children of Violence: Victims in the Shadow of Conflict, where we explore why different types of violence have different legacy effects.
 The key finding of this project is that victim identities take root most strongly in settings where violence was explicitly targeted against a specific minority, the perpetrator was easily identifiable, and the state has not made efforts to obfuscate the causes and dynamics of violence in the aftermath of conflict.
 We show that the staying power of the legacy effects of violence is mediated by family structures.
 This book project uses original surveys that we designed and fielded in Cambodia, Crimea, and Guatemala – these cases leverage variation in the nature of violence, family structures, and post-conflict state policies toward the victims and their descendants.

 My research combines multiple methods including experiments, surveys, ethnography, and archival research.
-I have done fieldwork in Asia, the Middle East, and Latin America, but much of my work is focused on Eastern Europe.
+I have done fieldwork in Asia, the Middle East, and Latin America; the bulk of my work is focused on Eastern Europe.

 My work has appeared in journals such as the American Journal of Political Science, British Journal of Political Science, and the Journal of Law and Economics.
 I hold a Ph.D. in Political Science from Yale University.